 Do you want any changes, or have you found any errors?

 We are continuously striving to improve our documentation for you.
 Please help us by sending your requests to the following e-mail address: tnc-userdoc@heidenhain.de.
+About this manual

 Contents